beta-tester/RPi-PXE-Server/README.md

 then take ```RPI_SN0=87654321```.<br />
 if you have more than one RPi3-client for network booting you have to add them by hand to the ```/srv/tftp``` folder on the PXE-server.

-the script will download Raspberry Pi OS Buster Lite and prepare it for the RPi3-client with the given serial number.
+the script will download Raspberry Pi OS Lite and prepare it for the RPi3-client with the given serial number.

 by default, a RPi3-client is not enabled for network booting. you have to enable it once.